go-goyave/goyave.dev/src/basics/response.md

 ![Chained writers diagram](/diagrams/chained_writers.webp){data-zoomable}
 :::

 Chained writers are **components**, just like middleware and controllers.
+They can compose with `goyave.CommonWriter`, a structure that implements all the basic methods a chained writer must implement: `goyave.PreWriter`, `io.Closer` and `goyave.Flusher`.

 Note that at the time a chained writer's `Write()` method is called, the request header is already written.
 Therefore, changing headers or status doesn't have any effect.
 If you want to alter the headers, do so in a `PreWrite(b []byte)` function (from the `goyave.PreWriter` interface).